dandandandaann/MyFlightFinder/README.md

 #### TODO list:

-- fix month arrows
-- add dropdowns to select airports
+- add dropdowns to select airports ()probably use smiles search api)
 - disable request on load
+- show some 'loading...' hint in UI
+- show input errors in UI
+- hide LocalOnly checkbox when not local